galv-team/galv-frontend/README.md

 ## Development

 Development is most easily done by using the provided Dockerfile and docker-compose.yml files.
 The docker-compose.yml file will start a postgres database and the Django server.
 The Django server will automatically reload when changes are made to the code.
-This will create three containers:
+This will create four containers:
 - a `backend` container that runs a copy of the latest version of the Galv backend
 - a `postgres` container that runs a postgres database for the backend
 - the `frontend` container that runs the frontend